michael-s-yao/michael-s-yao.github.io/_pages/about.md

 title: "About"
 ---

 Hello!
-I'm an incoming MD-PhD candidate at the University of Pennsylvania and a Caltech physics graduate (c/o 2021).
+I am a current MD-PhD candidate at the University of Pennsylvania and previously graduated with a BS in Applied Physics from Caltech.
 I am interested in applying physics-derived and computational tools to advance our ability to treat and diagnose human disease.
-I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine, and ultimately save lives.
+I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine.

 # Newsworthy
 > **May 2021**